 Bassoonist Lori Tiberio had begun studying the clarinet and saxophone but when her Pittsburgh high school concert band needed a bassoonist, Lori agreed to give it a try.
 Bassoon became her major at Carnegie-Mellon because she had received a scholarship to study the bassoon.
 Lori holds both BFA and BME degrees from Carnegie-Mellon.
 Lori has been with the Charlotte Symphony Orchestra for close to 25 years and her duties include playing the bassoon and the contrabassoon and she teaches at UNCC.
 Lori has been the coach for the wind section of the CSYO program for 32 years.

-Richard Harris - Brass
+Robert Rydel - Brass

 Leonardo Soto Percussion

 Leonardo is the current Principal Timpanist for the CSO.
 Mr. Soto received his Bachelor's degree at the University of Chile and his Master's degree at Carnegie Mellon University in Pittsburgh PA; he was trained as a Latin percussionist by his father, Mr. Leonardo Soto Sr., who is one Chile's most prominent musicians in the field.
 Leonardo began his professional career as a substitute Percussionist with the Santiago Philharmonic Orchestra and the National Symphony of Chile.
 He is a faculty member at Queens University of Charlotte and has been with the CSYO Program for 9 years.

 Carlos Tarazona - Violin 1

 Carlos was born and grew up in Guajaguil, Ecuador, where he first learned to play the violin.
 He studied violin with Michel Samson at the University of Louisville, where he earned a Bachelor's degree in Music.
 Carlos came to the Charlotte Symphony in 2003.
 Mr. Tarazona has been a JYO coach for 12 years.